 What About Security and DevOps Working Together

-planning phase before and a testing phase after the development in the waterfall development process.
+Planning phase before and a testing phase after the development in the waterfall development process.
 This is where security was involved.

 Also, it is not feasible to do a manual penetration test every two weeks after a sprint.
 In contrast, manual tests were doable after a project period of multiple months or years.
 Traditionally, security measures involved a lot of network and firewall rules.
 However, when networks were separated properly, a vulnerability in an application opened a much smaller attack surface than interconnected networks (See also our post on the interconnection of web applications then and now).
 E.g., network access to an air-gapped network for industrial controls is much harder to gain than jumping to the same control system over an infected website.
-With web applications for monitoring and steering everything, their vulnerabilities are much more important than ever for attackers to gain access to networks, steal data, or sabotage companies
+With web applications for monitoring and steering everything, their vulnerabilities are much more important than ever for attackers to access networks, steal data, or sabotage companies.